 No matter which tool you choose, there are a few key metrics you’ll want to keep an eye on:

-• Average Scroll Depth: This gives you an overall picture of how far down your pages people are scrolling.
+• Average Scroll Depth – This gives you an overall picture of how far down your pages people are scrolling.

-• Scroll Depth by Page: Compare scroll depth across different pages to see which ones are performing best (and worst).
+• Scroll Depth by Page – Compare scroll depth across different pages to see which ones are performing best (and worst).

-• Scroll Depth by Device: See how scroll depth varies between desktop and mobile users to optimize for both.
+• Scroll Depth by Device – See how scroll depth varies between desktop and mobile users to optimize for both.

-• Time Spent on Page: This metric is closely related to scroll depth and can give you additional insights into engagement.
+• Time Spent on Page – This metric is closely related to scroll depth and can give you additional insights into engagement.

-By tracking these metrics, you’ll be able to see how your scroll depth optimization efforts are paying off and make data-driven decisions to further improve your website’s performance.
+Track these metrics, you’ll be able to see how your scroll depth optimization efforts are paying off and make data-driven decisions to further improve your website’s performance.

 Examples of Scroll Depth Optimization